nitrictech/docs/docs/reference/python/v0/secrets/secret-version.md

 ---
 title: Python - secret.version()
-description: Returns a reference to a known version of a secret.
+description: Reference for Nitric's Python library - Returns a reference to a known version of a secret.
 ---

 Returns a reference to a known version of a secret.